All About Adult Brain Tumors

 What screening tests are available?

 Primary brain tumors are rare enough that they are not screened for with any specific tests.
-The best way to pick up a diagnosis of a brain tumor early is to see your doctor regularly for a thorough physical examination and to report any new, worrisome symptoms promptly.
+The best way to find a brain tumor early is to see your doctor regularly for a thorough physical examination and to report any new, worrisome symptoms promptly.
 People with genetic disorders that predispose them for the development of primary brain tumors will often get periodic imaging studies of their brains to look for any evidence of abnormalities.

 What are the signs of brain tumors?